Brexit: Who is 'prat on a zip wire' Boris Johnson?

-Foreign observers of the UK's debate on its forthcoming referendum on whether to stay in the European Union may have noticed an awful lot of fuss about the views of a man called Boris Johnson - yes, that man on the zip wire.
+Foreign observers may have noticed an awful lot of recent fuss about the UK's new foreign secretary, Boris Johnson - yes, that man on the zip wire.

 Alexander Boris de Pfeffel Johnson, to give him his full name, was born in New York and is descended from Turkish, French and German stock.
 He describes himself as a "one-man melting pot".